Last week we wrote about how to help your car survive the summer heat, but now it’s time to take care of drivers.

 3) Crack the windows

-Keep in mind that the outside air will always be a degree or cooler than the inside of the cabin, so crack a window – or all of them – to let the air in.
+Keep in mind that the outside air will always be a degree cooler than the inside of the cabin, so crack a window – or all of them – to let the air in.
 Not every hair will be in its place afterwards, but you won’t have a heat stroke.
 Listen to your body’s needs, and bring a cap or a headscarf if you don’t want to worry about your hair.

 4) Drive during cooler parts of the day

 If you are going on a road trip, you will travel long distances for a certain amount of time.
-You can benefit greatly from driving during the evening, night or early morning, because those are the coolest parts of the day.
+You can benefit greatly from driving during the evening, night or early morning because those are the coolest parts of the day.
 You could get some sleep when the temperatures are highest and continue your journey when driving gets more manageable.
 Even if you are using your car with no A/C just to go to work and run errands, you can always get up a bit earlier or go when the sun starts setting.

 5) Pull over if you must

 A recurring theme here, you might have noticed, is: “Listen to your body”.
-We all have places to be and things to do, but if you value your own health and life, you will find the time to pull over when you are feeling unfit to drive.
+We all have places to be and things to do, but if you value your health and life, you will find the time to pull over when you feel unfit to drive.
 On a back road, make sure nothing eats you.
 In the city, ignore people honking or swearing at you for pulling over.
-Once you feel dizzy, loopy, generally weak or sick, stop driving!
+Once you feel dizzy, loopy, weak or sick, stop driving!
 Especially if there is someone in the car with you.
-Have a drink of water – not too much at once because it will make you sicker if you are already exhibiting signs of dehydration – and splash some of it on your face, neck and arms as well.
+Have a drink of water – not too much at once because it will make you sicker if you are already exhibiting signs of dehydration – and splash some of it on your face, neck and arms.
 Continue driving only when you feel like yourself again and ready to continue.
 If not, ask for one of your passengers to take over for you.

 If you have found our advice helpful, come back next week, too!
 We have prepared 5 tips for a stress-free road trip for you.

 Here at CRS Automotive, we treat our customers’ cars as if they were our own.
 Let us be your trusted mechanic and your car will be ready for all seasons and driving conditions.
-We are expecting you in our repair shops in Hamilton.
+We are expecting you in our repair shop in Hamilton.
 Come see us today!